-Many athletes, as well as everyday people, suffer from chronic pain, and they look to opioids as their only resort for that pain management.
+Many athletes and everyday people suffer from chronic pain, and they look to opioids as their only resort for pain management.
 What has been the best way for you to treat your chronic pain now that you are clean and in recovery?

 KURT ANGLE: Well, I do a lot of different things.
 I probably spend three hours a day working on my body.
 I do anything from anti-gravity for my spine to traction for my neck to stretches to yoga.
 I have all these different devices now that I use.
 I have vibrating balls and tubes that I use.

 Basically, you have to work hard and take care of your body.
 I do everything every day, and I have a routine.
 It helps that it keeps me, I wouldn’t say completely pain-free, but less pain-free.
 I’ve also been using these supplements that are pain-relieving supplements called Levare [non-narcotic pain relief].
 I got them from a former professional football player and also the brother of Mike Tomlin, the head coach of the Steelers.
 I’ve been working with them, and it does help.
 It’s not like opiates, but you have to learn to alter, and you have to learn to adapt to your surroundings and know what you are capable of taking and know what you’re not capable of taking.
 I’m an addict.
 I can’t take painkillers.
 I can’t take anything.